Ken Avery begins his 13th year as Gardener.

 There was a long list of Honorary Directors but four were named Ex-officio members: Kenneth Avery, Dorothy Binder, Catherine Faragher and Walter Lehnert.
 This was the first time that the Garden Curator became an Ex-officio board member instead of a voting board member - a practice continued to the present day.
 Mrs. Binder, Mrs Crone and Mr. Ramberg were original founding directors of the Friends.

 Officers elected at the board meeting following the annual meeting were: Robert Dassett Jr., President; Calvin C. DeLaittre, 1st Vice President; Alvin Witt, 2nd Vice-president; Mrs. Mildred Olson, Secretary-Treasurer.

 The summer issue of The Fringed Gentian™ (Vol. 19 No. 3, July 1971) contained a report from Ken Avery on the Garden.
 He noted that attendance at the Garden was quite high, especially on Sundays.
 Spring this year had been very good in the Garden for the plants, violets in particular, but migrating birds were scarce for the second year in a row.
 The Park Board was now ready to go forward with the landscaping around the new shelter building.

-Ken Avery, while in charge of the Garden, was to be a regular contributor to the newsletter from this time forward, bringing to the membership details of the Garden and the events that occurred there.
-It is somewhat interesting that for the 12 years that he was Gardener while Martha Crone was editor of the Newsletter, we did not hear much from him.
+Ken Avery, while in charge of the Garden, was to be a regular contributor to the newsletter for the next decade, bringing to the membership details of the Garden and the events that occurred there.
+It is somewhat interesting that for the 12 years that he was Gardener while Martha Crone was editor of the Newsletter, we hear little about him.
 Martha must have thought that the Newsletter was not for that purpose, as she herself rarely said anything about Garden 'goings-on' while she was curator.

 Catherine Faragher wrote: